Author: Rosemin Anderson

 Whether it’s with online retailers or in physical stores, we like to shop where we feel valued and buy from businesses we trust.
 At its simplest, that is what a truly personalised customer experience offers.

-In much the same way that you’d rather put your faith in a friend than a stranger, organisations that tailor their shopping experience with personalisation tend to attract and keep customers – and those that don’t, don’t.
+In much the same way that you’d rather put your faith in a friend than a stranger, organizations that tailor their shopping experience with personalisation tend to attract and keep customers – and those that don’t, don’t.

 Does a personalised experience really impact results?